KHard2Bme/Waze_Review_Sentiment_Analysis/README.md

 ### As you can see, the above distribution of ratings chart gives you a clear picture of how many reviews fall into each rating category (from 1 to 5).

+### The next step is to label the data with sentiments.
+We can use Textblob for this task.

+ >note: TextBlob provides a polarity score ranging from -1 (very negative) to 1 (very positive) for a given text.
+We can use this score to classify each review’s sentiment as positive, neutral, or negative.

+### The dataset now includes sentiment labels for each review, classified as Positive, Negative, or Neutral based on the polarity score calculated by TextBlob.

 ### Lets now explore this dataset by analyzing the distribution of sentiments.
 It will give us a basic understanding of the general sentiment tendency in the reviews.<br>
 ---